ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 specified regarding the delivery of Content that the application has already given to the transport system.
 For example, if reliable delivery was requested for Content handed over before calling Close, the transport system will ensure that such Content is indeed delivered.
-If the peer still has data to send, it cannot be received after this call.
+If the RemoteEndpoint still has data to send, it cannot be received after this call.

 Connection.Close()

-The Closed event can inform the application that the peer has closed the Connection; however, there is no guarantee that a remote close will be signaled.
+The Closed event can inform the application that the RemoteEndpoint has closed the Connection; however, there is no guarantee that a remote close will be signaled.